pleabargain/EnglishHelpsYourCareer/idioms.md

 *  If someone beats the daylights out of another person, they hit them repeatedly. ('Knock' can also be used and it can be
 *  made even stronger by saying 'the living daylights'.)
 # Beat to the punch
-*  If you beat someone to the punch, you act before them and gain an advantage.<br />
+*  If you beat someone to the punch, you act before them and gain an advantage.
 # Beating a dead horse
 *  (USA) If someone is trying to convince people to do or feel something without any hope of succeeding, they're beating
 *  a dead horse.
 This is used when someone is trying to raise interest in an issue that no-one supports anymore; beating a